 I am a postdoctoral researcher and publications coordinator at c:o/re.
 My main research interest falls on the intersection of embodiment and mediality, which I explore from a semiotic perspective.

 I hold a PhD from Roehampton University (London) in philosophy of education and had postdoctoral grants at Kaunas University of Technology and the University of Tartu, besides other academic positions.
 Having pursued a semiotic approach to education, I became interested in multimodality, literacy, digitalization and multiculturalism, as topics of contemporary salience.

 At the moment, I am pursuing research on the social and cultural consequences of digitalization.
 Specifically, I am interested in understanding how digitalization can foster opportunities for rethinking education, technology and scientific practices that support sustainable development.
 While the expansion of human consciousness onto virtuality adds layers of representation to the construction of societies, digital media can stimulate awareness of humans’ embodied condition and environmental situatedness.
 Through the practices they enable, digital technologies reveal that thinking is embodied.
 I take this as a starting point to reflect on how communication technologies shape environments.

 I serve as Treasurer of the International Association for Cognitive Semiotics, Organizational Assistant of the Nordic Association for Semiotic Studies and I represent Germany on the Executive Committee of the International Association for Semiotic Studies.

-Lacković, N, Olteanu A. 2023, forthcoming.
+Lacković, N, Olteanu A. 2024.
 Relational and Multimodal Higher Education:

 Digital, Social and Environmental Perspectives.
 London: Routledge.